“When life gets too cluttered, we neglect the important things.”

 I love to work in an orderly workspace.
 I love order and beauty in my home.
 Studies have proven that people think clearer and better in uncluttered environments.

 Clutter is a real enemy.
-Clutter can keep us from enjoying our families and homes as it takes up our time, can rob us of our joy, can add stress to our lives and takes up our living space.Clutter is a real enemy.
-Clutter can keep us from enjoying our families and homes as it takes up our time, can rob us of our joy, can add stress to our lives and takes up our living space.
+Clutter can keep us from enjoying our families and homes as it takes up our time, can add stress to our lives, and takes up our living space.Clutter is a real enemy.
+Clutter can keep us from enjoying our families and homes as it takes up our time, can add stress to our lives, and takes up our living space.

 I was going to initially share a podcast this week on cleaning schedules (that’s a future one coming soon), but as I started writing it, I realized this is an area that needs to be dealt with before we can start cleaning.